 I used sliced smoked sausage when I made these slow cooker bourbon cocktail sausages, but you could just as easily add Lit’l Smokies cocktail links.
 Make sure you let everything get happy in the slow cooker for the full 3 hours.
 The sauce will flavor the sausages over time, so give them time.

-Also try my sweet-and-sassy slow cooker appetizer meatballs.
+Also try my sweet-and-sassy slow cooker appetizer meatballs and my tailgate cocktail smokies.

 Slow-Cooker Bourbon Cocktail Sausages